-How I choose my color palette for my food photography & styling.
+How I choose my food photography color palette for food styling.
 Why I use Adobe Color CC color wheel to select different color harmony between monochromatic, analogous, triad, complementary, compound or shades.

 However, I still can’t let it go since the color wheel is one of my food photography essentials.
-That’s why this time I’m going to share how I analyze and build my color palette (I don’t have a Ph.D. on color theory, and I’m not an expert.
-I just show you how I choose the color palette.😊)
+That’s why this time I’m going to share how I analyze and build my color palette.

 If you go to the Adobe Color CC website, you can find the color wheel.
 I like to choose my color palette between are monochromatic, analogous, triad, complementary, compound or shades.
 Since photography has quite a lot in common with paintings, then we can always use the same color schemes.
 According to the book Color Theory: An Essential Guide to Color from Basic Principles to Practical Applications by Patti Mollica. we also have schemes of split complementary, analogous complimentary, saturated, neutral and saturated neutral.